bismarkboateng/cookio/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to the Recipe App, follow these steps:
+If you'd like to contribute Cookio, follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).